Lab 01: Dealing with Spatial Data in Python

 contains various attributes in separate columns.
 The geometry

-column contains the spatial information (it is WKT format, which is implemented by shapely
+column contains its spatial information (it is WKT format, which is implemented by the shapely

-).
-We can next take a look of some of the basic information of bristol_building
+library).
+We can next take a look of the basic information of bristol_building

 bristol_building.info()